Service Providers

 Note: IRC's eBilling portal is scheduled to be down all day Tuesday July 3rd, 2018 due to Fiscal Year-End Rollover/Rollback.

-Inland Regional Center (IRC) contracts with community-based Service Providers to help IRC Consumers live the most independent and empowered lives possible, as established by the Lanterman Act.
-IRC Service Providers or “Vendors” provide services to Consumers, as outlined in the Consumer’s service plan.
-You can view a list of IRC Service Providers in your area using the Service Provider Search Tool.
+Inland Regional Center (IRC) contracts with community-based Service Providers to help IRC Clients live the most independent and empowered lives possible, as established by the Lanterman Act.
+IRC Service Providers or “Vendors” provide services to Clients, as outlined in the Client’s service plan.
+You can view a complete list of IRC Service Providers or use the Service Provider Search Tool to view a list of Service Providers in your area.
 This page is designed to provide information and support to current Service Providers, as well as those interested in becoming an IRC vendor.

-IRC Service Providers can now view Alternative Service Delivery rates using the
+IRC Service Providers can now view Rate Study Implementation rates effective 1/1/2023 using the:

-IRC works alongside qualified individuals and organizations to develop innovative services for our Consumers.
+IRC works alongside qualified individuals and organizations to develop innovative services for our Clients.

 Current Service Providers